 The Two Bit Racing Stable wrapped up and Doug has remained friends with many of those involved in the syndicates.

-Today, despite an amicable divorce, Doug and Rita continue to own horses together, primarily with homebreds from their mare Hot Pants including: five year-old gelding, Long Johns, winner July 15, 2016; three year-old filly Flashinthepants; and unraced two-year-old colt Split My Pants.
+Despite an amicable divorce, Doug and Rita continued to own horses together, primarily with homebreds from their mare Hot Pants including: five year-old gelding, Long Johns, winner July 15, 2016; three year-old filly Flashinthepants; and their current runner, gelding Split My Pants who was the last foal produced by their mare.

 “As one of Catherine’s oldest standing clients I have a great deal of confidence in her decision about horses.
 Catherine has a great eye for yearling talent and we have never paid much for our yearlings in the relative sense when looking at the successes we’ve had.
 Her good judgement about the care of the horses and her long-time stable employees says a lot about her ability as a trainer and the person she is.” – Doug Anderson